yalmip/yalmip.github.io/_posts/2017-11-24-multi-objective-problems.md

 Return = -mu*w;
 ````

 In this problem, we have two competing objectives, minimizing the variance of the portfolio return, and maximizing the expected return.
-A simple linear scalarization of this problem would simply be a linear combination of them (note that we have negated the return as we want to maximize it).
+A simple scalarization of this problem could simply be a linear combination of them (note that we have negated the return above as we want to maximize it).

 ````matlab
 optimize(Constraints, 0.5*Variance + 0.5*Return);